vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 `vuepress-theme-hope` adds a back-to-top control which will display after scrolling down 300px by default.

-You can set `backToTop` to `false` in `themeConfig` to disable it, or set it to a number to change the default trigger distance.
+You can set `backToTop: false` in theme options to disable it, or set it to a number to change the default trigger distance.